tractr/traxion/libs/nestjs/authentication/README.md

 npm i --save @tractr/nestjs-authentication @tractr/nestjs-database`
 ```

-After that you need to register the module into your main application
+After that you need to register the module into your main application.
+You'll need a UserService class provider register in your app (you can user the
+USER_SERVICE token generate by `hapify-templates-nestjs-models-common`).

 > app.module.ts